nubificus/vaccel-docs/docs/index.md

   <figcaption>Figure 1. vAccel software stack</figcaption>
 </figure>

-The core component of vAccel is the vaccel runtime library (vAccelRT). vAccelRT is designed in a modular way: the core runtime exposes the vAccel API to user applications and dispatches requests to one of many *backend plugins*, which implement the glue code between the vAccel API operations on a particular
+The core component of vAccel is the runtime library. vAccel runtime library is designed in a modular way: the core runtime exposes the vAccel API to user applications and dispatches requests to one of many *backend plugins*, which implement the glue code between the vAccel API operations on a particular